-Banana is a fruit which is widely available, inexpensive and flexible.
-For a boost of energy and a creamier feel, you can just eat one on the go, add some peanut butter, or use it in a smoothie.
-The combination of what you eat during the day, along with how active you are, will have the greatest effect, especially in the long term, on your weight loss.
+Banana is a fruit that is widely available, inexpensive, and flexible.
+For a boost of energy and a creamier feel, you can just eat one on the go and also add some peanut butter or use it in a smoothie.
+The combination of what you eat during the day.
+How active you are, will have the greatest effect, especially in the long term on your weight loss journey.

-You will wonder if you know about the health benefits of bananas.
-Bananas are high in carbohydrates.
-Calories of bananas are composed mainly of complex carbohydrates, including resistant starch, which has advantages for digestive health.
-For your blood pressure and general health, the vitamins, calories and potassium in bananas are healthy.
+The calories in a banana are composed mainly of complex carbohydrates including resistant starch, which has advantages for digestive health.
+For your blood pressure and general health, the vitamins, calories, and potassium in bananas are healthy.

-First of all, how many calories are there in a raw, ripe banana?
+One banana contains 3.1 grams of fiber which leads to the question, how many calories are there in a raw, ripe banana?

 The US Department of Agriculture says: